A History Of Baseball Cards

 The Bowman Era Begins

-In 1948, Gum Inc. (who produced Play Ball Cards from ’39 to ’41) returned to producing cards under the “Bowman” brand name.
-The 1948 Bowman Baseball set was small in stature (only 48 cards) and not terribly attractive as the cards featured black and white images with no labeling on the front.
+In 1948, Gum Inc. (which produced Play Ball Cards from ’39 to ’41) returned to producing cards under the “Bowman” brand name.
+The 1948 Bowman Baseball set was small in stature (only 48 cards) and not terribly attractive, as the cards featured black-and-white images with no labeling on the front.

 The set featured the rookie cards of Stan Musial, Warren Spahn, and Yogi Berra.
 Note that Bowman was also competing with Leaf at the time of issue.
 Leaf produced cards in 1949 (although they say 1948 on the cards) that feature the rookie cards of Jackie Robinson and Satchel Paige.
 It was the first post-World War II set to feature color pictures.